You’re trying to learn Japanese, I’m learning to program on the side.

-There are plenty of guides to how spaced repetition works, so I will be brief.
+There are plenty of guides to how spaced repetition works, so I’ll be brief.

-When you are learning a new language, one of the major concerns is being able to remember all of those words.
-You might intuitively think that you just have to write or say the same word over and over until it is committed to memory, right?
+When you’re learning a new language, one of the major concerns is being able to remember all of those words.
+You might intuitively think that you just have to write or say the same word over and over until it’s committed to memory, right?

 Human memory doesn’t work like that at all!

-This way, you are only reminded when you actually need to be.
+This way, you’re only reminded when you actually need to be.

-There are a few different schemes of doing this.
-Generally people who follow these schemes tend to practice for 10 to 20 minutes each day using software such as Anki.
+There are a few different ways of doing this.
+Generally, people who follow these schemes tend to practice for 10 to 20 minutes each day using software such as Anki.